faridarif/faridarif.github.io/all_collections/_posts/2023-07-10-switching.md

 ---
 **Note: This blog post explains the fundamental switching concepts and basic configurations.
 Before diving into switching concepts, it's important to have a solid understanding of some fundamental networking concepts including : [Network Devices](https://faridarif.github.io/posts/Network-Devices/), Network Topologies, [IP Addressing and Subnetting](https://faridarif.github.io/posts/IP-addresses-subnet-masks/), [OSI Model](https://faridarif.github.io/posts/OSI-model/), and [Cisco Switch Initial Configuration](https://faridarif.github.io/posts/Basic-Cisco-Switch-and-Router-Configuration/).
 These foundational concepts provide a solid framework for understanding the principles and technologies involved in networking and subsequently, switching.**

-Switching is the process of **forwarding data frames** from one network device to another.
+Switching is the process of **forwarding data** [frames](https://faridarif.github.io/posts/packets-vs-frames/) from one network device to another.
 It occurs **within a local network**, and is responsible for **creating paths for data to flow** efficiently between devices.
 Switches are the key devices that perform this function.
 In switches, there are different types of ports that serve **specific purposes** and **provide various functionalities** :
 - **Access Ports** : Access ports are used to **connect end-user devices** (such as computers, printers, or IP phones) to the switch.
-They belong to a specific VLAN and carry untagged traffic for that VLAN.
-The frames sent and received through access ports are not tagged with VLAN IDs.
+They belong to a specific VLAN.
+The frames sent and received through access ports are not tagged (untagged) with VLAN IDs.
+This means that the devices connected to an access port are usually not aware of the VLAN configuration.
+When a frame leaves a device connected to an access port, the switch automatically adds the appropriate VLAN tag to the frame based on the VLAN configuration of the access port.
+This tagging happens internally within the switch, and the frame is sent with the appropriate VLAN tag through the switch.
 - **Trunk Ports** : Trunk ports are used to **interconnect switches** and **carry traffic for multiple VLANs** simultaneously.
 They configured to support 802.1Q VLAN tagging, which means that frames leaving a trunk port are tagged with the appropriate VLAN ID.
 - **EtherChannel (Link Aggregation) Ports** : Etherchannel, also known as link aggregation, allows **multiple physical links** between switches to be **combined** into a **single logical link** for increased bandwidth and redundancy.
 Etherchannel aggregates the bandwidth of the individual links to create a **high-bandwidth channel** between switches.
 - **Management Port** : Some managed switches have a **dedicated management port**, which is used for **remote management** and configuration of the switch.
 The management port is used to access the switch's management interface, usually through a web interface or command-line interface (CLI).